 Taking a dip in the ocean can happen anytime, along any stretch of Outer Banks shoreline.
 Whether you're staying in the 4WD beaches of Carova, or the charming village of Ocracoke, if you're on the Outer Banks, there's certainly a beach nearby waiting for you to get your toes wet.

-The number one trick for enjoying a good ocean swim is to master the waves.
-The Atlantic waves along the Outer Banks coast can vary by area, from small foot-high ankle skimmers to towering 4-6 ft.' waves that crash close to shore.
-Obviously, the smaller waves are easy to maneuver through, but large waves can easily turn an enjoyable swim into a painful, sandy wipe-out.
+The number one tip for enjoying a good ocean swim is to master the waves.
+The Atlantic waves along the Outer Banks coast vary by location, ranging from small foot-high ankle skimmers to towering 4-6 ft. waves that crash close to shore.
+Obviously, smaller waves are easier to navigate, but large waves may quickly transform a relaxing swim into a painful, sandy wipe-out.

-To navigate through the big waves, swimmers have two options.
-They can swim out towards the ocean and "jump" over the waves before they break, or better yet, they can dive under the wave while it's breaking.
-In order to do this, get as far under the wave as possible and simply pop back up to the surface after the wave has passed.
-This may take a little practice to master, but once the skill is obtained it's like riding a bicycle - an ability that ocean swimmers will never forget.
+Swimmers have two alternatives for negotiating huge waves.
+They can swim out into the water and "jump" over the waves before they break, or better yet, dive beneath the waves just before they break.
+To accomplish this, dive as deep as possible beneath the wave and then return to the surface once the wave has passed.
+This may require some practice, but once mastered, it is similar to riding a bike - an ability that ocean swimmers will never forget.

-Of course, the easiest way to avoid waves altogether is to simply swim out past the breaking surf.
-It's generally clear where the "line" of waves ends, and once a swimmer ventures out past the breakers, they'll remain safely out of the way of the crashing surf.
+Of course, the simplest approach to avoid waves is to swim out past the breaking surf.
+It's generally evident where the "line" of waves ends, and if a swimmer gets past the breakers, they'll be safely out of the way of the crashing surf.

 As for water temperatures, seasonal visitors can expect to enjoy warm ocean water from June well into the fall.
 While it takes a while for the ocean waters to catch up to the air temperatures, but once warm, the ocean generally stays warm until early October, allowing even fall visitors to enjoy a good Atlantic swim.
 Ocean temperatures also vary greatly by area.
 In general, the waters off the coast are much cooler along the northern Outer Banks communities of Carova, Corolla, and Duck than the southern villages of Ocracoke and Hatteras.